cloudevents/spec/docs/GOVERNANCE.md

 There are three categories of project membership:

-1. **Member.** This is anyone who participates in the group's activities in any of our communication channels (email, github issues/PRs, meetings, etc.).
+1. **Member.** This is anyone who participates in the group's activities in any of our communication channels (email, GitHub issues/PRs, meetings, etc.).
 No formal registration process is needed.

 2. **Voting Member.** See the [Voting](#voting) section below for more